My Training Philosophy

 What kinds of dogs can be trained?

-Sessions are 30 or 60 minutes.
+Sessions are 60 minutes.

 All breeds, all ages, all issues.
 Balanced dog training is incredible because it provides so much personalization in training.